fiesta-cfd/fiesta/samples/3D_Expansion/README.md

 ## Problem Duration
 The duration of execution is controlled by the number of time steps set with the parameter `nt` (line 29).  `nt` should be less than 4000.
-Larger values will result in physically meaningless solutions due to boundary interactions.
+Larger values will result in unrealistic solutions due to boundary interactions.

 There are two halo exchanges per time step.

 ## Input/Output

-Solution files are written in an hdf5 format with a corresponding xmf file used for visualization software.
+Solution files are written in hdf5 format with a corresponding xmf file used for visualization software.
 The hdf5 writer uses parallel, contiguous (non-chunked) hdf5 write operations.

 Solution write frequency is controlled by `write_freq`.
-Each solution file for this problem are approximately 16 GB.
+Each solution file for this problem are approximately 53 GB.

 ## Compiling Fiesta
 A compiler and mpi implementation is required.
 Cuda is required for running the